theskyvalker/pixel-banners-writeup/mint_date_and_price.md

 # Mint Particulars
 ## Date & Time
-The mint will be a 3-phase mint, with Phase 1 starting on TBA.
+The mint will be a 3-phase mint, with Phase 1 starting on 26th March 2024 12 pm UTC.
 The price is **free**!

 ## Price
 However, you will be able to pay $LORDS to lock in traits.
 More on that in the following section.